TETA-Liana/Poultix/README.md

 # Poultix
-This is  a project came to easier operations for farmers We used react native and expressjs and note js with typescript Database:mongodb
+This is  a project came to easier operations for farmers We used react native and expressjs and node js with typescript Database:mongodb